Back to Accounting & Tax

 Outsourced Accounting vs In-House Accountant in UAE — Which Makes More Sense?

-Most UAE businesses end up asking the same thing: should we hire a full-time accountant, or pay a firm to handle the books?
+Most UAE businesses ask the same question: should we hire a full-time accountant, or pay a firm to handle the books?

-The answer depends on how many transactions you have, how complex your setup is, and how much hands-on support you actually need.
-Here is the straightforward way to think about it.
+The answer depends on how many transactions you have, how complex your setup is, and what you need the accountant to do.
+This article breaks down the numbers so you can decide with a clear head.

 What does an in-house accountant actually cost in UAE?